oceanprotocol/pdr-backend/READMEs/get-rose-on-sapphire.md

 ⚠️ Sending to the wrong address or network will likely result in the loss of your tokens.
 To minimize risk: send a small test amount first, and double-check the receiving address and network.

-## 3. Prepare Oasis Sapphire EVM account
+## 3. Prepare Sapphire EVM account

 First, some background:
 - **ParaTimes.** "ParaTimes" are subnets in the Oasis chain ecosystem, all reporting to the same "consensus layer".
 Sapphire, Cipher, and Emerald are Oasis ParaTimes.
 Each ParaTime has its own independent state.
 So, ROSE held at the consensus layer is not the same as in Sapphire.
 But you can swap between them via "deposits" and "withdrawals" in the Oasis wallet.